grechaw/mlw-pii-demo/README.md

 steps:

+All tasks to be run from this folder.

 1. ./gradlew getCustomerHistory -PcustomerName=Carter -Prole=officer
 1. edit Customer.entity.json    edit the "pii" property to include ssn.
 1. ./gradlew mlLoadModules
-1. ./gradlew generatePii
+1. ./gradlew hubGeneratePii
 1. ./gradlew mlDeploySecurity
 1. ./gradlew getCustomerHistory -PcustomerName=Carter -Prole=officer
 1. ./gradlew getCustomerHistory -PcustomerName=Carter -Prole=clerk

 TODO:
-1. ./gradlew getCustomerHistory -Pssn=xxx -Prole=clerk
+1. ./gradlew getCustomerHistory -Pssn=228-80-9858 -Prole=clerk
-1. ./gradlew getCustomerHistory -Pssn=xxx -Prole=officer
+1. ./gradlew getCustomerHistory -Pssn=228-80-9858 -Prole=officer

 Note that there is no 'ssn' in the search result for clerk.
 Note that clerk cannot search by ssn